stss15/ibcs-app/docs/teacher-mode.md

 - **No Gamification:** Teachers do not earn XP, have levels, or streaks.
 All gamification-related UI elements are hidden.
 - **Full Content Access:** Teachers are not restricted by content locks.
 All units, stages, and segments are immediately accessible, allowing for easy planning and classroom presentation.
 - **Presentation Mode:** A dedicated "Presentation Mode" is available on module pages.
 This mode provides a full-screen, distraction-free view of the content, ideal for displaying on a projector or smartboard.
+A floating "Exit presentation" control remains visible so you can leave projector view without refreshing the page.
 - **Teacher-only segments:** Lesson authors can mark any segment with `audience: "teacher"`.
 These presenter notes appear exclusively in Teacher Mode, giving you a scripted launch without revealing it to learners.
 - **Pacing Controls:** Teachers have controls to set the learning pace for their classes.
 - **Live Assessment Dashboard:** When students are working on a formative assessment, teachers see a live dashboard of class progress instead of the assessment itself.